Why Is High Cholesterol Bad?

 Another carrier is high-density lipoprotein.
 The other name for this lipoprotein is HDL or “good” cholesterol.
 HDL carries cholesterol back to your liver to be removed from your body.

 LDL or "bad" cholesterol

-Too much LDL (bad) cholesterol in your blood can build up in your arteries and form plaque.
+Too much LDL (bad) cholesterol in your blood can build up in your arteries and help form plaque.
 This buildup of plaque can cause your blood vessels to harden.
 This can increase your risk of having heart disease.
 A higher level of LDL (bad) cholesterol is associated with a higher risk of heart disease.
-An optimal level of LDL (bad) cholesterol is often defined as less than 100 mg/dL.

 HDL or "good" cholesterol